Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 The cause of your child's encopresis will be treated, if possible.
+Medicines may help your child have a bowel movement and then manage bowel movements over time, if needed.
+The kind of medicine your child may need will depend on what is causing his or her encopresis.
 The following may help treat or control symptoms, and prevent episodes from happening again:

 - Disimpaction is used to remove bowel movement from your child's rectum.
-Your child may be given medicine to swallow, or medicine may be inserted into his rectum.
-These medicines will make him have a bowel movement.
+Your child may be given medicine to swallow, or medicine may be inserted into his or her rectum.
+These medicines will make him or her have a bowel movement.

 - Stool softeners may be used to help soften your child's bowel movements.
 This may make them easier to pass.
 Your child may take this medicine as a pill or liquid, or as a suppository placed in his or her rectum.

 - Laxatives can help stimulate your child's bowels to have a bowel movement.
 Your child will only take laxatives for a short time.
 Long-term use may make his or her bowels dependent on the medicine.